 Holiday Art sale

-Influenced by my own experience of the art sale, my design focuses on the motion of crowdedness, feelings of liveliness, and the overall holiday spirit of the event.
+Influenced by my own experience of the art sale, the design focuses on the motion of crowdedness, feelings of liveliness, and the overall holiday spirit of the event.
 This idea is a culmination of two different approaches: one through typographic expression and the other being a symbolic reference through imagery.

 Takashi Murakami is a Japanese contemporary artist.
 He works in fine arts media (such as painting and sculpture) as well as commercial media (such as fashion, merchandise, and animation) and is known for blurring the line between high and low arts.